neonevm/neon-evm.docs/docs/developing/deploy_facilities/configure_foundry.md

 ```

 The parameters for `forge create` command include:

-* `--rpc-url`: RPC URL
+- `--rpc-url`: RPC URL
-* `--private-key`: The private key of the transaction signer
+- `--private-key`: The private key of the transaction signer
-* `--constructor-args`: The constructor arguments to be passed to the contract that is being deployed
+- `--constructor-args`: The constructor arguments to be passed to the contract that is being deployed
-* `--legacy`: This parameter is being passed to use legacy transactions _(Neon EVM currently [doesn't support EIP-1559 transactions](/docs/evm_compatibility/overview#shared-standards-and-features))_
+- `--legacy`: This parameter is being passed to use legacy transactions _(Neon EVM currently [doesn't support EIP-1559 transactions](/docs/evm_compatibility/overview#shared-standards-and-features))_

-## What next?
-See the [tutorial on how to use Foundry](/docs/developing/deploy_facilities/using_foundry) to deploy to Neon EVM.
+### What next?
+See the [tutorial on how to use Foundry](/docs/developing/deploy_facilities/using_foundry) to deploy on Neon EVM.